ankschoubey/old-blog/_pages/dev-life/tdd-series.md

 #4 - **[Backend Hands-on: Case of Upsert](/tdd-backend-example)**: Learn the foundation of TDD with a simple example explained in depth.

+#5 - **[Backend Hands-on: TDD on REST API - CRUD](/tdd/rest-api-example)**: Extending our Movie example creating a REST API with TDD.
+Scenarios covered are Create, Read, Update and Delete.

-#5 - How to make TDD natural?
+#6 - How to make TDD natural?

-#5 - Should you care about test coverage when doing TDD?
+#7 - Should you care about test coverage when doing TDD?

-#6 - What to test exactly?
+#8 - What to test exactly?

-#7 - Switching between test and code rapidly.
+#9 - Switching between test and code rapidly.

 ## TDD Level 2: Intermediate